 Possessive nouns show ownership or possession.
 They are formed by adding an apostrophe and sometimes an "s" to the noun.
 For example:

-Possessive nouns help clarify relationships and ownership in sentences.
+Possessive nouns help clarify relationships between nouns in a sentence.